lecelechavarre/url-shortener-tool/README.md

 Database Engine: To switch from SQLite to PostgreSQL or MySQL, update the SQLALCHEMY_DATABASE_URI configuration string in app.py.

 📦 Dependencies
-Flask — Micro web framework.
+Package	Version	Purpose
+Flask	>=2.0.0	Web framework

-Flask-SQLAlchemy — ORM for database abstraction.

-validators — Strict URL validation logic.
+Flask-SQLAlchemy	>=3.0.0	ORM and database abstraction validators	>=0.20.0	URL validation utilities
+📄 License
+This project is open-source and available under the MIT License.